firstred/postnl-api-php/docs/index.rst

 - Follows PHP standards, some of them are:

+  - PSR-3 logging.
+You can log the requests and responses for debugging purposes.
+More info on the page :ref:`logging`.

   - PSR-7 interfaces for requests and responses.
 Build and process functions are provided for every service so you can create your own mix of batch requests.
 See the `Firstred\\PostNL\\PostNL::getTimeframesAndNearestLocations <https://github.com/firstred/postnl-api-php/blob/b3f5c6e5a92edabb759ba32720b3fcb5a49635c0/src/PostNL.php#L2076-L2158>`_ method for an example.

-  - PSR-6 caching, so you can use your favorite cache for caching API responses.
-Chapter :ref:`caching`.

-  - PSR-3 logging.
-You can log the requests and responses for debugging purposes.
-More info on the page :ref:`logging`.

   - PSR-18 HTTP Clients or HTTPlug clients.

 - Framework agnostic.
 You can use this library with any framework.